Immigration country: Switzerland

-Switzerland has the highest proportion of foreigners (residents without Swiss citizenship) of all European countries, with around two million inhabitants (see Immigrant proportions by country).
+Switzerland has one of the highest proportion of foreigners (residents without Swiss citizenship) of all European countries, accounting for 27 percent of the population (see further Immigrant proportions by country).
 It has been a country of immigration since the 1960s.
+Switzerland's population has increased 2.7-fold between 1900 and 2025.
 One of the reasons for this was the high demand for workers in a rapidly growing economy; previously low-skilled jobs were increasingly only filled by immigrants.
-However, the seasonal worker status was initially used to balance the economy's need for workers and what critics called “Überfremdung” of a growing foreign population : foreign (mainly southern European) workers received seasonal work permits, but had to leave the country again afterwards.
+However, the seasonal worker status was initially used to balance the economy's need for workers and what critics called "Überfremdung" of a growing foreign population : foreign (mainly southern European) workers received seasonal work permits, but had to leave the country again afterwards.
 Even for newly settled people, family reunification was almost impossible during the initial phase of their stay.